 2. Stages of Meditations (takes you through the depths)

-While there can be more than 100 types & styles of meditations(with new ones being invented and conjured up each day), every meditation necessarily goes through a core of 4 stages - attention, concentration, meditation & Samadhi.
-The goal of every meditation is to discover what is 'Oneness' or 'Consciousness'.
+While there can be more than 100 types & styles of meditations(with new ones being invented and conjured up each day), every meditation necessarily goes through a core of 4 stages - attention, concentration, expansion & Samadhi.
+The goal of every meditation is to discover what is 'Oneness' or 'Consciousness' and to then discover that consciousness as yourself.
 It must necessarily lead one to study of consciousness and one's own nature.

 Relaxation, stress relief, memory improvement, improvement in power to concentrate & health benefits are mere ancillaries or offshoots to the main goal of understanding oneself.

-If you wish to know more about Meditation & what exactly is that teachers call as inner core re-engineering, inner transformation and going beyond the limbic, animal or lizard brain, do click on the button below
+If you wish to know more about Meditation & what exactly does all this mean : inner core re-engineering, inner transformation and going beyond the limbic, animal or lizard brain, do join our mailing list by clicking the button below: